About the DOD REPI Program

-The Department of Defense’s (DOD) Readiness and Environmental Protection Integration (REPI) Program preserves military missions by supporting cost-sharing agreements between the Military Services, other federal agencies, state and local governments, and private conservation organizations to avoid land use conflicts near military installations, address environmental restrictions that limit military activities, and increase resilience to climate change.
-The REPI Program is administered by the Office of the Secretary of Defense (OSD).
-Read more in the REPI Frequently Asked Questions.
+Established in 2002 as part of the Fiscal Year 2003 National Defense Authorization Act, the Department of Defense’s (DOD) Readiness and Environmental Protection Integration (REPI) Program preserves military missions by supporting cost-sharing agreements between the Military Services, other Federal agencies, state and local governments, and private organizations to avoid land use conflicts near military installations, address environmental restrictions that limit military activities, and increase military installation resilience.

 What's new with the REPI Program?